Category Archives: Art

 merde d'artista

-In 1961, Italian avant-garde artist Piero Manzoni manufactured and sold 90 small cans, each one filled with his own dung.
-Their lids were numbered and signed by Manzoni and each sported a label that read:
+In 1961, Italian avant-garde artist Piero Manzoni manufactured 90 small cans, claiming that each contained his own dung.
+Their lids were numbered and signed by Manzoni; each can bore a label reading:

 ARTIST’S SHIT